orcawhisperer/orcawhisperer/README.md

 # Hello, I'm Vasantha Kumar! 👋

-I'm a Software Engineer specializing in DevOps and Full Stack development, currently living in Tenkasi, Tamilnadu.
+I'm a Software Engineer specializing in Cloud, DevOps and Full Stack development, currently living in Tenkasi, Tamilnadu.
 I have a passion for problem-solving, creating efficient systems and improving existing ones.

 ## 📞 Contact Me